 \section{Conclusion}

-We investigated the methods of accelerating parallel scientific computations on unstructured meshes.
-We specifically looked at improving the performance of memory-bound implementations executing on GPUs.

-We designed a reordering algorithm which uses k-way recursive partitioning to improve data reuse and with it, performance of unstructured mesh applications accelerated on GPU platforms.

-We implemented a library that can automatically (without major modifications from the part of the user) parallelise serial user code, avoiding data races using global and hierarchical colouring.
-It uses optimisations specifically targeting GPUs, such as caching in shared memory, reordering by colours to reduce warp divergence and using vector types to more efficiently utilise available global memory bandwidth.

-Using this library, we analysed the performance of our algorithms on a number of representative unstructured mesh applications varying a number of parameters, such as the different thread block sizes and data layouts (Array of Structs versus Struct of Arrays).
+In this work we presented a number of novel locality-exploiting optimizations for the efficient execution of unstructured-mesh algorithms on GPUs.
+The key focus was to improve performance of kernels with indirect increment data-access patterns.
+We build on well known techniques such as data-layouts (AoS and SoA), graph bandwidth minimizing algorithms, global and hierarchical coloring approaches for exploring efficient execution strategies.
+A novel reordering algorithm which uses k-way recursive partitioning, together with the use of GPU shared memory implementing a hierarchical coloring method is designed to significantly improve data reuse within CUDA thread blocks.

+The new optimizations are then applied to several well established unstructured mesh applications, investigating their performance on NVIDIA’s latest P100 and V100 GPUs.
+A range of performance metrics were benchmarked including runtime, memory transactions, achieved bandwidth performance, GPU occupancy and data reuse factors and are used to understand and explain the key factors impacting performance.

-When comparing the performance of global and hierarchical colouring (shared memory caching) approach, the shared memory approach consistently performed better, since it could exploit the temporal locality in indirectly accessed data by avoiding data races in shared memory with synchronisation within thread blocks rather than different kernel launches.
+When comparing the performance of global coloring to that of hierarchical coloring (with shared memory), we demonstrated that the latter approach consistently performed better.
+This was due to its ability to exploit the temporal locality in indirectly accessed data by avoiding data races in shared memory with synchronization within thread blocks rather than different kernel launches.

-We also analysed the performance of reordering based on GPS renumbering and partitioning.
-The former improves global colouring with increasing spatial reuse, while the latter can significantly improve the shared memory approach by increasing data reuse within thread blocks, which results in smaller shared memory and fewer global memory transactions.
+Analyzing the performance of reordering based on GPS renumbering and partitioning showed that former improves global coloring with increasing spatial reuse, while the latter can significantly improve the shared memory approach by increasing data reuse within thread blocks.
+In this case, we see smaller shared memory usage and fewer global memory transactions.

-We have shown that there is a trade-off between high data reuse and large numbers of thread colours in hierarchical colouring that is especially pronounced when the achieved occupancy is low: the more thread colours a block has, the more synchronisations it will need, the latency of which can be hard to hide when there are few eligible warps.
+We also see that there is a trade-off between high data reuse and large numbers of thread colors in hierarchical coloring.
+This is especially pronounced in 3D applications, and when the achieved occupancy is low: the more thread colors a block has, the more synchronizations it will need, the latency of which can be hard to hide when there are few eligible warps.